stanford-rc/globus.stanford.edu/server/pre-install.md

 [Globus ID]({{
 "accounts/globusid.html" | relative_url }}) page for instructions.
 After
-creating a Globus ID, email <srcc-support@stanford.edu>, asking for your Globus ID to be assicated with Stanford's Globus subscription.
+creating a Globus ID, email <srcc-support@stanford.edu>, asking for your Globus ID to be associated with Stanford's Globus subscription.
 In your email, provide the following information:

 * Your Globus ID.